paypal/glamorous/README.md

 ##### using `css`

-This is an object and if provided, it will be merged with this component's and take highest priority over the component's predefined styles.
+This can be the same type as any of the styles provided (as in `glamorous.div(...styles)`).
+If specified, it will be merged with this component's styles and take highest priority over the component's predefined styles.

 ```jsx
 const myCustomGlamorStyles = glamor.css({fontSize: 2, padding: 2})